- Learn how Optimizely Web Experimentation and Full Stack calculate results to enable business decisions

 Set currency symbols

-Note that changing the currency symbol does not convert revenue values based on an exchange rate, it it only changes the symbol displayed.
+Note that changing the currency symbol does not convert revenue values based on an exchange rate, it only changes the symbol displayed.
 So a revenue value displayed as $100.00 would become ¥100 after picking "¥", regardless of the current exchange rate between USD and JPY.
 Learn more about tracking revenue in Optimizely.

 The currency symbol setting you select will be remembered for all sessions on your current browser.
 This means you will need to set the symbol again when logging in from a new device or browser.